dan-myles/embervim/README.md

 ## :mag: Info

+### UPDATE:

+Hello!
+Embervim has been re-written from the ground up.
+The main inspiration for this was the archival of Null-LS, which is our backbone for linting and formatting.
+I've found some good replacements for those plugins and they offer great functionality!
+We are now **lazy-loading** everything, for a faster startup experience.

+A lot of plugins/keybinds have been removed in favor of simplicity.
+There was a lot of bloat that embervim had currently and we'll update the releases accordingly.

+Thank you so much!

+---

 Embervim is yet again another neovim configuration designed to make it easy for users not familiar with neovim to expand their own configuration.
 Time and